 But apparently, Americans have started thinking about Thanksgiving earlier than ever, according to a Google search trends report.
 And why shouldn’t they?
 With the hoards of aunts, uncles, and grandparents that descend upon households during that week in November, planning ahead easily makes what could potentially be a very stressful few days worry-free.

-This year in 2015, Thanksgiving falls on Thursday, November 26, leaving you plenty of time to prepare for your best Thanksgiving yet.
+In 2016, Thanksgiving falls on Thursday, November 24, leaving you plenty of time to prepare for your best Thanksgiving yet.
 Start thinking about sweet potatoes, stuffing, and — of course — turkey, as you count down the days toward entering one of the biggest food comas of the year.
 If you want to go ahead and mark off your calendar for the coming years, plan to celebrate Thanksgiving on:

 Here at The Daily Meal, planning ahead is on the brain with our Guide to Thanksgiving, which outlines all the recipes, advice, and entertaining tips you could possibly need to prepare yourself far in advance.
 While thinking about fall holidays in this sweltering July heat may seem strange, you’ll thank yourself later once you’ve hosted a stress-free Thanksgiving gathering.
 It’s never too early to plan ahead.